rickyromansyah2045/halocat-dashboard-web/readme.md

     > **The original .env file is in the submission folder that we have sent**.
 You can also get the original .env file by chatting to the following WhatsApp: https://wa.me/628974842870.

 5. Start Your Apache Local Server
-6. Open Your Browser And Point Your Website on URL Bar
+6. Open Your Browser And Point Your Website on URL/Link Search Bar
+7. Enjoy and Happy Explore!

 ## Tech Stack
 - Apache (For Local Development)